msmelissacz21/wish-list-app-backend/README.md

 # Group Project Wish-List App

 The purpose of this application is to add, delete, and prioitize items on a wish list.
+This app has users that can add, update and delete items from their respective wishlists.
 This is the back end code of the application.

 ## Routes